 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to anything in this product.
-Tell your doctor if you are allergic to hydrocortisone, betamethasone, fluocinonide, or other cortisone drugs.
+You or your child should not use this medicine if you have had an allergic reaction to budesonide.

 How to Use This Medicine

-- Insert the tip of the adapter into one nostril and hold the other nostril closed.
+- Insert the tip of the bottle into your nostril.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.